Lemon-lbo/Computer-Vision/Assignment3/Readme.md

 # Computer Vision – Assignment 3

-The folder covers spatial and frequency-domain operations, edge detection, and segmentation.
+The repository covers spatial and frequency-domain operations, edge detection, and segmentation.

-## Tasks

 1. **Fourier analysis**
    - Central white rectangle (size configurable) in a 100×100 binary image.